Suggested links

 Genetics

-Studies have shown that people who have a direct family member who suffers from OCD are at a much higher risk of suffering from OCD.
+Studies have shown that people who have a direct family member with OCD are at a much higher risk of having OCD as well.
 If that relative developed OCD as an adolescent or teenager, the risk becomes even more significant.

 Environment